zeeshanmcp12/golang/notes.md

             - In simple terms, all the integer arguments passed will be stored in a slice called number.
           - func sumNumbers(text string, numbers ...int) (string, int){}
             - Notice the variadic parameter is placed towards the end.
+    - Recursive function
+      - It is a concept where a function calls itself.
+      - Function keep calling until it reaches to base case.
+      - It is used to solve the problem where the solution is dependent on the smaller instance of the same problem.
+    - Anonymous functions
+      - These functions are defined without any named refer to it
+      - These function accepts input and return output similar to normaml functions
+      - It is mostly used for short term purpose.
+      - Go to [anonymous-func.go](00notesexample/anonymous-func.go) for examples.

   - Whenever any data comes from the web it's actually in the byte format and we have to wrap it around string, so in that case, we are just converting the byte into string.
     - But, sometimes we don't want to do that (like converting bytes into string) instead we want to consume the data as it is in JSON format.
   - Rune is an alias of int32.
 This emphasis that an integer represents to code point.